jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

 The *first* branch wins.

 ##
-# :syn keyword
+# `:help :syn-keyword`
-## 'isk'
+## 'iskeyword'
-### How to print the value of 'isk' local to the syntax plugin?
+### How to print the value of 'iskeyword' local to the syntax plugin?

-    syn iskeyword
+    syntax iskeyword

 #### How to reset it?

-    syn iskeyword clear
+    syntax iskeyword clear

 #### If I change its value, what will be affected?

-It will affect  whether the keyword passed  to `syn keyword` is  valid, and what the atom `\k` matches inside a regex passed to `syn match` or `syn region`.
+It will affect  whether the keyword passed  to `syntax keyword` is  valid, and what the atom `\k` matches inside a regex passed to `syntax match` or `syntax region`.

 ####
 ### How to add `foo-bar` as a keyword item inside the `xStatement` syntax group?

                      ┌ add the hyphen to the list of recognized keyword characters │
-    syn iskeyword -,@,48-57,192-255,$,_
+    syntax iskeyword -,@,48-57,192-255,$,_

-    syn keyword xStatement foo-bar
+    syntax keyword xStatement foo-bar

 ##
-## I wrote `syn keyword xType int`.
+## I wrote `syntax keyword xType int`.
 ### How to tell Vim to ignore the case and treat `Int` and `INT` as if they were `int`?

-    syn case ignore
+    syntax case ignore

 ### How to tell Vim to respect the case and treat `Int` and `INT` as if they were NOT `int`?

-    syn case match
+    syntax case match

 #### Do these commands affect all statements in a syntax plugin?

 No, only the ones afterwards.
-And  if another  `syn  case` statement  is  executed later,  the  effect of  the previous one stops.
+And if  another `syntax  case` statement  is executed later,  the effect  of the previous one stops.

 #### Which of these commands should I use in my syntax plugin?